kojix2/LibUI/README.md

 For example, If you are using a 32-bit (x86) version of Ruby on Windows, type `rake vendor:windows_x86`.

+### Use C libui compiled from source code

-Or Set environment variable `LIBUIDIR` to specify the path to the shared library.
+You can compile C libui from source code on your platform and tell ruby LibUI where to find the shared libraries.
+Set environment variable `LIBUIDIR` to specify the path to the shared library.
+(See [#46](https://github.com/kojix2/LibUI/issues/46#issuecomment-1041575792)).
 This is especially useful on platforms where the LibUI gem does not provide shared library, such as the ARM architecture (used in devices like Raspberry Pi).

-You can compile C libui from source code on your platform and tell ruby LibUI where to find the shared libraries (See [#46](https://github.com/kojix2/LibUI/issues/46#issuecomment-1041575792)).
+Another simple approach is to replace the shared libraries in the gem vendor directory with the ones you have compiled.

 ### libui-ng

+Version 0.0.X only supports libui.
+From version 0.1.X, we plan to support only libui-ng.

 [libui-ng](https://github.com/libui-ng/libui-ng) is the successor project to libui.
 Rake tasks are available to build or download libui-ng shared libraries.